richardrhanly-us/RotationLab/README.md

 - Blocks per 36 minutes
 - Plus/minus per 36 minutes

-Metric winners are highlighted while descriptive metrics such as pace and minutes are not treated as inherently better or worse.
+Metric leaders are highlighted while descriptive metrics such as pace and minutes are not treated as inherently better or worse.

-The application also summarizes how many measured categories each lineup leads while explicitly avoiding treating that count as an overall lineup ranking.
+The comparison view also includes:

+- Searchable lineup selection
+- Player headshots derived from NBA player IDs
+- Sample reliability indicators
+- A category summary showing which lineup leads across the selected performance metrics

+### Searchable Lineup Picker

+Long native dropdowns are replaced with a custom searchable lineup picker.

+Each lineup option surfaces:

+- The five players in the unit
+- Minutes played
+- Net Rating

+This makes it practical to work with a dataset containing up to 250 observed five-man lineups without navigating a wall of text.

+### Searchable Player Picker

+RotationLab also includes a reusable player picker for player-specific controls.

+The component supports:

+- Search
+- Disabled players when duplicate selections are not allowed
+- Optional empty states such as "Any player"
+- Outside-click closing
+- Shared styling across analysis workflows

 ### Lineup Leaderboard

-RotationLab includes a filterable five-man lineup leaderboard.

-Users can filter and rank lineups by:
+The leaderboard ranks and filters observed five-man lineups.

+Available controls include:

 - Minimum minutes
 - Minimum games
+- Sort metric
+- Top 5, 10, or 20 lineups
+- Include player
+- Exclude player

+Supported sort metrics include:

 - Net Rating
 - Offensive Rating
 - Defensive Rating